sigbla/sigbla-app/docs/content/concurrency.md

 just before thread 2, event processing taking place before thread 1 ends, with event processing continuing thereafter for thread 2.

+Note that with multiple threads, you can't always guarantee that thread 1 will start before thread 2, but in either case, one writing thread will need to wait for the other.

 ## Reading table data

 We've already covered that cells are immutable.
 At no point will the content of a particular cell instance change,